Trial court recommends Melissa Lucio's conviction and death sentence be overturned

 READ MORE: Melissa Lucio case sent back to trial court

-Lucio was convicted of fatally beating her daughter, Mariah.
-Lucio’s defense team claimed Mariah died of a head injury sustained in an accidental fall down a steep staircase two days before her death.
+In 2008, Lucio was convicted of fatally beating her daughter, Mariah.
+Lucio’s defense team claimed Mariah died of a head injury sustained in an accidental fall down a steep staircase prior to her death.

-Lucio was set to be executed in April 2022, but the Court of Criminal Appeals stayed her lethal injection to review Lucio's claims that new evidence would exonerate her.
+Lucio's April 2022 execution was stayed by the Court of Criminal Appeals to review claims that new evidence would exonerate her.

 Judge Nelson ruled that the suppression of evidence — which included witness statements and a report by Child Protective Services — violated Lucio’s constitutional rights, and required reversal of her conviction.
 Cameron County District Attorney Saenz agreed that Lucio is entitled to reversal because her constitutional rights were violated.